 Dept of Geological Sciences, University of Colorado Boulder

 Our group fosters a collaborative and supportive environment in which we emphasize high-quality data, careful thinking, and clear writing.
 Our goal is to consistently be open-minded to new ways of thinking about the interpretation and significance of our results.
 We are always seeking smart, creative, motivated students who are a good fit for our research team.
+We also welcome postdocs with initiative and project ideas.
 If you’re potentially interested in joining our group, please contact me at email@example.com.

 Recruiting new PhD student for Fall 2022